 2. Forms on Fire

 Forms on Fire takes a slightly different approach from conventional form builders.

-Aside from the usual drag-and-drop form designer that is common in most data collection apps, Forms on Fire also allows users to leverage the power of Microsoft Word and Excel to craft fully customizable designs that match their brand.
+Aside from the usual drag-and-drop form designer that is common in most data collection apps, Forms on Fire also allows users to leverage the power of Microsoft Word, Excel and Adobe to craft fully customizable designs that match their brand.

 But you don’t have to start from a blank slate.
 Forms on Fire is equipped with hundreds of out-of-the-box templates users can customize to suit the needs of their organization.